ratnam99/Angular2-JWTSession/README.md

 This library does not have any functionality for (or opinion about) implementing user authentication and retrieving JWTs to begin with.
 Those details will vary depending on your setup, but in most cases, you will use a regular HTTP request to authenticate your users and then save their JWTs in local storage or session storage or in a cookie if successful.

-For more on implementing authentication endpoints, see this tutorial for an [example using HapiJS](https://auth0.com/blog/2016/03/07/hapijs-authentication-secure-your-api-with-json-web-tokens/).

 ## Key Features